 - Branch endings, either for loot or a rune (order may vary, delay if you have teleportitis)

-- The Vaults L1-4 - as of 0.14, you need a rune to get into The Vaults
+- The Vaults L1-4 - You need a rune to get into The Vaults

 - The Realm of Zot L1-4